pombreda/lepl/doc-src/manual/intro-4.rst

 clear (although thankfully not huge in this case).

-Understanding speed variations in detail requires an in--depth understanding of LEPL's implementation but, as the examples above show, two good rules of thumb are:
+Understanding speed variations in detail requires an in--depth understanding of Lepl's implementation but, as the examples above show, two good rules of thumb are:

 * Try to get the best (longest) parse as the first result, without needing to